Everything You Need to Know About Hyrox

 We have seen increasing numbers of patients in our clinics in search of performance, injury relief and everything in between, asking questions like, ‘What is Hyrox?’, ‘Where did it come from?’, ‘How do I train for it?’, and ‘What are the injury risks?’.

 Well, wonder no more.
-We answer all these questions and more so you can be as mentally and physically prepared as possible to take on this popular challenge!
+We answer all these questions and more so you can be as mentally and physically prepared as possible to take on this popular challenge, especially for this year’s Hyrox London!

-Founded in Hamburg in 2017 by Christian Toetzke and Moritz Furste, many of the principles of Hyrox have evolved from Crossfit and sights the increasing trend of fitness being a sport in itself.
+Founded in Hamburg in 2017 by Christian Toetzke and Moritz Furste, many of the principles of Hyrox have evolved from Crossfit and saw the increasing trend of fitness being a sport in itself.

 Hyrox bills itself as a ‘Race for Every Body’ a series of eight simple exercises, interspersed with 1km of running each time.

-The time to complete all eight runs and eight exercises, becomes your finish time.
-Generally speaking, the elite’s athletes tend to complete it a little under an hour and non-elites athletes anywhere after the hour mark.
+The time to complete all eight runs and eight exercises becomes your finish time.
+Generally speaking, elite athletes tend to complete it in a little under an hour and non-elite athletes anywhere after the hour mark.

 The goal is to improve your time each race and everyone completes the same challenge with differences in weight for male, female and professional competitors.